 The increase of failure ratio on answer type decision should also be noted.
 We modified 11 rules of QAC1 rule set and added 32 rules for QAC2.
-An additional run proved that the revision of rule set as a whole worked well as shown in Table 3:
+An additional run proved that the revision of rule set as a whole worked well as shown below: